MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

       ```

 1. On each back-end:
-   1. Copy the miniCRAN repository from the machine with Internet connectivity to @@@WHERE on this back-end machine.
+   1. Copy the miniCRAN repository from the machine with Internet connectivity to @@WHERE on this back-end machine.

    1. Launch your preferred R IDE or an R tool such as Rgui.exe.

-   1. At the R prompt, run the R command `install.packages()`. @@@ WHAT DOES THIS DO HERE???
+   1. At the R prompt, run the R command `install.packages()`. @@ WHAT DOES THIS DO HERE???

    1. At the prompt, specify a repository, select the folder containing the files you just copied; that is, the local miniCRAN repository.
          ```